Fremantle Stuff > West End > walks > Walk 1

 The first building with a Pakenham St address is the 1897 Tolley Bond Store, at no. 1.

 The Tolley sign has been restored above the alleyway, despite their having moved out in 1910.

 No. 5.
-John Gallop, a fruiterer and, later, proprietor of the King’s Theatre, owned the lot in 1880 when there was a dwelling on it.
-In 1893 he built a warehouse.
+James Gallop, a fruiterer and, later, proprietor of the King’s Theatre, owned the lot in 1880 when there was a dwelling on it.
+In 1893 a member of the Gallop family built a warehouse.
 He owned the property until c.
 1898.
 From 1897 it was occupied by Tolley & Co. as their head office.
 A second storey was added in c.
 1901 and extensions to the north of the building enclosed the laneway leading to the rear.
 The existing facade was probably built at this time.
 From 1912 it was owned by Seppelt and Sons Ltd., also wine and spirit merchants.